Corporate Governance

 Succession planning for both board and senior management positions is remitted to the board.
 The board has decided at the current time not to constitute a Nomination Committee, but this position will remain under continual review.

 The board is considered to be of an appropriate size given the size and scale of the Group, and that the skills, experience, and competencies of its members are appropriate.
-The board is fully confident that the senior management team possess the right range of capabilities to drive the business forward in 2022 and beyond.
-A focal area for the board in succession planning in 2022 will be on further developing the talent pipeline within the business to produce the next generation of senior leaders.
+The board is fully confident that the senior management team possess the right range of capabilities to drive the business forward in 2023 and beyond.
+A focal area for the board in succession planning in 2023 will be on further developing the talent pipeline within the business to produce the next generation of senior leaders.

 Board and Committee Effectiveness

 The board continually strives to improve its effectiveness and recognises that an annual Board Performance Evaluation review is an important tool in reaching that goal.
-The directors are aware of the importance to monitor performance through board evaluations and that feedback leads to improving its effectiveness.

 Internal Controls and Risk Management